-This will save the contents to the file you opened, just press ENTER if this is still the file name you wish to edit or CTRL-C to cancel or CTRL-X to exit.
+Save: CTRL-O This will save the contents to the file you opened.
+Just press ENTER if this is still the file name you wish to edit or CTRL-C to cancel or CTRL-X to exit.

-This will close the nano program, if you’ve made any unsaved changes it will ask you if you’d like to continue without saving.
+Close: CTRL-X This will close the nano program.
+If you've made any unsaved changes, it will ask you if you'd like to continue without saving.

-vi is a older text editor and the most widely installed.
-It is a bit less intuitive than nano, however once you learn a few of the common commands you won’t find it too difficult to use.
+vi is an older text editor and the most widely installed.
+It is a bit less intuitive than nano.
+However, once you learn a few common commands, you won't find them too difficult to use.